leanprover/fp-lean/functional-programming-lean/src/dependent-types/indexed-families.md

 {{#example_out Examples/DependentTypes.lean nilNotLengthThree}}
 ```
 The mismatch between `0` and `3` in this example plays exactly the same role as any other type mismatch, even though `0` and `3` are not themselves types.
+The metavariable in the message can be ignored because its presence indicates that `Vect.nil` can have any element type.

 Indexed families are called _families_ of types because different index values can make different constructors available for use.
 In some sense, an indexed family is not a type; rather, it is a collection of related types, and the choice of index values also chooses a type from the collection.